On BBW parabolics for simple classical Lie superalgebras: Introduction

 \subsection{Acknowledgements}

 The third author would like to acknowledge the support and hospitality of the Mathematical Sciences Research Institute (MSRI) during his stay as a General Member in Spring 2018.
 Many of the results in the paper were obtained during this time with weekly meetings after Wednesday Tea with the other coauthors.
-We also thank Matthew Douglass for his comments and suggestions on an earlier version of this manuscript.
+We also thank Matthew Douglass, Chun-Ju Lai and the referee for their comments and suggestions on an earlier version of this manuscript.